 Elaine cares passionately about the eradication of pests from islands and was on the Technical Advisory Group for the eradication of rodents & rabbits on Macquarie Island.
 Her expertise is called on regularly to help respond to pest incursions on New Zealand islands.

 From 2012-15 Elaine led the MBIE-funded ‘Pest Control for the 21st Century’ programme at Lincoln University.
 Elaine has been working on re-setting toxin delivery devices (Spitfires) and social lures for stoats and rats.
-She is now based at Lincoln University with Tim and Tom, and divides her time between DOC and ZIP.
+She is now based at Lincoln University with Tom and Maggie, and divides her time between DOC and ZIP.